Qualified teacher status (QTS): qualify to teach in England

 Teachers who trained in England

 When you have finished your training, the initial teacher training provider will inform us of your results.
-This applies to all teacher training routes and to those awarded QTS following Assessment Only route.
-If successful, your QTS certificate will be available via our online service.
+This applies to all teacher training routes and to those awarded QTS following the assessment only route.
+If successful, we’ll award you QTS and update your record on the database of qualified teachers.
+Your QTS certificate will be available online from the teacher self-service website.

 Teachers trained or recognised in Scotland or Northern Ireland

-Teachers who trained in either Scotland or Northern Ireland must obtain QTS to take up a teaching post in a maintained school or non-maintained special school in England.
+If you trained in either Scotland or Northern Ireland you must apply for QTS to take up a teaching post in a maintained school or non-maintained special school in England.

 Overseas trained teachers (OTTs) who qualified outside of the European Economic Area (EEA) who have gained recognition as a teacher in either Scotland or Northern Ireland can also apply for QTS in England.